-The current Minister for Education, Jan O'Sullivan TD, believes that the Community National School model is one which should be rolled out to more parts of the country.
+The previous Minister for Education, believed that the Community National School model is one which should be rolled out to more parts of the country.
 In a recent address at the ETBI Annual Conference, the Minister stated that 'the Education and Training Boards have a strong offer to bring to the table' with their CNS model of multi-denominational education.
+13 Even more worrying is the recent announcement that the current Minister for Education believes that the CNS model is one that should be used in the acceleration of the 'divestment' process.
+The Minister said that he believes community national schools would be attractive for a lot of parents and is a model he wants to see develop.
+14

 However, Educate Together argues that supplying true choice of school for Irish families necessitates providing at least one option in which Faith Formation takes place outside school hours (FFOSH).
 This assessment is based on Educate Together's experience in Irish primary education: from 1978 to the late 1980s, Educate Together also offered Faith Formation Inside School Hours (FFISH) and concluded that it was unworkable, unfair and impractical.
-In fact, Educate Together schools began to abandon this practice on the basis that the exclusion and isolation of children on the basis of religion was not in keeping with the Educate Together ethos and because teachers were disinclined to 'police religion'.
+In fact, Educate Together schools began to abandon this practice on the basis that the exclusion and isolation of children on the basis of religion was not in keeping with the Educate Together ethos and because teachers were disinclined to 'police religion'.15